Information for Travellers

 If I travelled for personal reasons, should I self-isolate?

-It is recommended that all non-essential travel outside of Canada should be suspended.
+Currently, all non-essential travel outside of Canada has been suspended.

-Anyone travelling outside of Canada, including Michigan, should self-isolate for 14 days upon return.
+Anyone travelling outside of Canada, are directed to self-isolate for 14 days upon return as part of the Quarantine Act.
 If symptoms develop during self-isolation, including fever and/or cough call the Windsor-Essex County Health Unit at 519-258-2146 ext.
 1420.

 How does this affect me if I work in the United States?